 Let’s look at how we can use beats to structure a scene.

-How to Write a Scene in a Story
+How to Write a Scene That Works

-Scene Structure
+Scene structure

-Of course, scenes can take many shapes and sizes.
+If you want to make a scene that resonates, start by breaking it down like a miniature story—with a beginning, middle, and end.
 But there are a few guidelines to scene structure that can be helpful to any screenwriter.

 As we noted above, it’s useful to think of a scene as a short film.
 This means that we can think of the structure similarly.
 Let’s use the opening scene of Jaws as an example: